The-electronic-geek/Real-time-GPS-monitoring-using-Firebase-API/README.md

 (You can also send Data from STM32 board to ESP32 using UART, since i've used that extra functionality i'll be briefing about the same)

+**Our Application is to integrate ESP32, STM32, and a NEO-6M GPS module with Firebase Cloud to enable real-time monitoring and logging of GPS coordinates and STM32 sensor data.**